-MS4 Inspection Report for the Town of Gamewell - Illicit Discharge Detection and Elimination (IDDE), Permit Citation II.D.2.a.
+MS4 Inspection Report for the Town of Granite Falls - Illicit Discharge Detection and Elimination (IDDE), Permit Citation II.D.2.a.
 IDDE Program: The Town had not developed written procedures for implementing an IDDE Program.
 In response the Town will locate priority areas likely to have illicit discharges, conduct routine dry weather outfall inspections, identify illicit discharges and trace sources, eliminate the source(s) of an illicit discharge, and evaluate and assess the IDDE Program.

-The Town will also, in response to, MS4 Inspection Report for the Town of Gamewell - Illicit Discharge Detection and Elimination (IDDE), Permit Citation II.D.2.b.
-Legal Authority, the Town will maintain and enforce the adopted stormwater ordinance and other regulatory mechanisms that provide the legal authority to prohibit illicit connections and discharges to the MS4.
+The Town will also, in responses to, MS4 Inspection Report for the Town of Granite Falls - Illicit Discharge Detection and Elimination (IDDE), Permit Citation II.D.2.b.
+Legal Authority, the Town has adopted and will continue to maintain and enforce the Phase II Granite Falls Stormwater Ordinance and other regulatory mechanisms that provide the legal authority to prohibit illicit connections and discharges to the MS4.

-The City of Lenoir, on behalf of the Town of Gamewell provided a map of the Town of Gamewell's outfalls and MSC locations during the MS4 Inspection; however the map was developed in 2013, the accuracy of the map is in question and the Town did not use the map to facilitate any MS4 activities (II.D.2.c.
+The City of Lenoir provided a map of the Town of Granite Falls outfalls and MSC locations during the MS4 Inspection; however the map was developed in 2013, the accuracy of the map is in question and the Town did not use the map to facilitate any MS4 activities (II.D.2.c.
 Storm Sewer System Map).
 In the future the Town will be mapping the complete MS4 within Permit Years 3 through 5 (Permit Ref: 3.4.1 BMP 20)